odea-project/qAlgorithms/report/discussion_tests.md

 dictated through the instrumentation and selected chromatographic method.
-Even if existing procedures need to be kept in place due to contractual obligations, automated classification could select the most relevant measurement from a series of technical replicates
+Even if existing procedures need to be kept in place due to contractual obligations, automated classification could select the most relevant measurement from a series of technical replicates.

 Another point of application is the stability of a pooled sample over the course of very long measurement series.
 Here, an easy way of assessing the total stability while the instrument is still in operation allows the operator to react quickly to urgent problems and gives limited insight into regions of the dataset not covered by the detailed stablility assessment.
+Similar problems arise when modifying the instrumentation while still requiring comparability with the previous series.

 These requirements place significant restrictions on the possible ways to communicate the deluge of data that comes with (possibly)